SG7504/ML-Driven-EEG-Insights/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://github.com/SG7504/ML-Driven-EEG-Insights/blob/main/LICENSE).
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ---